ncipollo/release-action/README.md

 This action will create a github release and optionally upload an artifact to it.

 ## Action Inputs
-- **artifact**: 'An optional set of paths representing artifacts to upload to the release.
+- **artifact**: An optional set of paths representing artifacts to upload to the release.
 This may be a single path or a comma delimited list of paths (or globs).
-- **artifacts**: 'An optional set of paths representing artifacts to upload to the release.
+- **artifacts**: An optional set of paths representing artifacts to upload to the release.
 This may be a single path or a comma delimited list of paths (or globs).
 - **artifactContentType**: The content type of the artifact.
 Defaults to raw.
 - **body**: An optional body for the release.
 - **bodyFile**: An optional body file for the release.
 This should be the path to the file.